marcusbello/goer-shortlink/readme.md

 ## Goer-Shortlink
-a grpc url shortener service
+...a grpc url shortener service

 - ### Features
 1. accepts long url and returns a short link.